 Between the time of separation/retirement and the time of hiring a replacement, there is realized savings from the temporary vacancy.
 If the aggregated savings exceed the budgeted \$1,500,000, this results in a positive for the budget while the opposite is true as well.
 Savings is determined by both the number of vacancies and the duration of each vacancy.
 Conversely, accrued vacation and other eligible or contractual payouts for any employee separating from service would reduce the turnover savings.
-Through the end of the third quarter, it appears that the forecasted annual savings due to turnover may surpass the \$1,500,000 budgeted turnover by \$500,000-\$1,000,000.
+This expense category came in under budget by approximately \$1.4M which is very close to the budgeted \$1.5M contra account.

 Original YTD FY21

 FY21 Actual

-Budget 9/30/2021
+Budget 12/31/2021

+48,481,526 47,148,473